SixteenThousand/NC-News/README.md

-If you wish to develop this project on your own machine (or, in a much more likely scenario, you're me from the future and have forgotten how to setup this project), then please clone the project and run `setup.sh` from the project's root directory.
+If you wish to develop this project on your own machine (or, in a much more likely scenario, you're me from the future and have forgotten how to setup this project), then please clone the project and run `dev-setup.sh` from the project's root directory.

 ---